 1. What do you mean by Analytics?

-2. What do you analysis most often in Google Analytics?
-OR what is the most important things in Google Analytics you will want to analysis?
+2. What do you analyze most often in Google Analytics?
+OR what is the most important things in Google Analytics you will want to analyze?

 Google Analytics gives a heap of information and bits of knowledge and each information example is vital yet at the same time, there are a few ranges where we can concentrate more like – Traffic Sources – Bounce and Exit Rate – Top Performing Pages/Landing Pages – Unique Vs. Returning Visitors – Funnel and Goal conversions.

 Event tracking involves includes the Google Analytics code customization and is utilized to track a specific occasion/action on a site like a tick, document download, or some other change.